Gallows (band): Hiatus, other projects and return (2015–present)

 Gallows played their final show in support of Desolation Sounds on 31 May 2015 at the Rockavaria festival.
 Following the end of the tour, McNeil reunited with Alexisonfire for a run of live shows, while Barnard joined the band Krokodil and formed a new band, Gold Key.
 Barratt also founded a new band, Funeral Shakes.

 On 16 October 2018 the band's Twitter account posted an 11-second video featuring their logo and dissonant noise.
 A week later, the band were announced as one of the first eight bands to be part of the 2019 Slam Dunk Festival line-up.
+Following their appearance at the festival, the band were booked to play both the 2020 and 2021 editions of Reading and Leeds Festivals.
+However, due to complications relating to the COVID-19 pandemic, they were not able to perform at either.

+On 21 September 2023, ex-guitarist Steph Carter was featured on an episode of Sean Smith's Sappenin' podcast and revealed that the band's original lineup had spoken about reuniting for a handful of shows.
+The plans, however, did not materialise due to undisclosed disagreements within the band.

 Musical style and influences

-Gallows' music is generally categorised as hardcore punk.
+Gallows' music is generally categorised as hardcore punk and post-hardcore.
 The sound of Grey Britain often bordered metalcore, while Desolation Sounds included elements of post-punk and gothic rock.

 In a 2009 article, The Washington Post described them as "a snarling punk quintet from England who mix Motörhead-like riffs with a rage that's born of working-class British bile".
-They have cited influences including Black Flag, Minor Threat, Swing Kids, JR Ewing, Drive Like Jehu, the Murder City Devils, the Stooges, the Clash, Discharge, Hot Snakes and Black Sabbath.
+They have cited influences including Black Flag, Minor Threat, Swing Kids, JR Ewing, Unbroken, Drive Like Jehu, the Murder City Devils, SSD, Bad Brains, the Stooges, the Clash, Discharge, Cockney Rejects, Turbonegro, Carnival Kids, Refused, Hot Snakes and Black Sabbath.